MaxPeal/cheatsheet-public/README.md

 #### README

-This is probably the biggest cheatsheet for bash online.
+This is probably enough for start learn bash and Linux! :)

-#### REQUIREMENTS
+This is _all_ commands from cmdlinefu.com, respect to everyone that shared their one-liners

 #### CONTACT